-dirt(y) red nugget lentils and aquadulce broad beans are produced by farmers who belong to the Kangaroo Island Pure Grain (KIPG) network.
+dirt(y) aquadulce broad beans are produced by farmers who belong to the Kangaroo Island Pure Grain (KIPG) network.
 Our brand is pretty unique as we’re the only label in Australia to buy and produce KIPG legumes for both the retail and food service markets.

 Our stuff is ALWAYS fresh as extended siloage is just something we don’t do, the product is straight from the farm gate to the shelf....well, with a little work in between.

-These two pulse varieties are grown on Kangaroo Island (KI), 22 kms south west of Cape Jervois, south of Adelaide.
+These broad beans are grown on Kangaroo Island (KI), 22 kms south west of Cape Jervois, south of Adelaide.
 The Island consists of 406,504 hectares of land internationally renowned as one of the most pristine natural environments in the world.
 Additionally KIPG also support farms located in Yorke Peninsula, about 150 kms west of Adelaide.

 KIPG specialise in the production of premium quality grains.
 All of their grain is completely free of any GM content; is fully traceable back to the individual farm; and has been grown with minimum chemical inputs.